 You can search the library in a number of ways:

-Southend books - This search allows you to browse all of the books in the Southend library, both the university and public collection.
+Southend books - This search allows you to browse all of the books in the Southend library, where the University books are integrated with the public library collection.

 Finding books on our shelves

 Colchester and Loughton